ScreenPyHQ/screenpy/docs/cookbook.rst

 ================

 This collection contains
-some examples of common use-cases you may run into while using ScreenPy.
+examples of common ScreenPy use-cases.

 .. _actor_setup: